Horizontal Dropdown Menu

 - Change the cursor image as the user hovers over a list item.

-Drop-down menus safe space.
-This is the main reason for using them.
-Otherwise, drop-down menus are not regarded as a technique that increases usability, as they can often be difficult to use.
+Drop-down menus save space by organising and concealing information.
+Drop-down menus are not regarded as a technique that increases usability, as they can often be difficult to use.